saniyar-dev/saniloader/README.md

 # SaniLoader

 SaniLoader is a custom load balancer written in [go](https://go.dev/).
+It's just for practicing.

 ## Features